lexi-compiler/docs/index.md

 ### Dotty (Scala 3)

-Dotty (Scala 3) has introduced a new compiler that is quite magnificent.
-In particular, it makes use of the new TASTy (Typed Abstract Syntax Trees).
+Dotty (Scala 3) has introduced a magnificent compiler.
+Among many other capabilities, it makes use of the new binary serializable TASTy (Typed Abstract Syntax Trees) format.
 TLDR: TASTy is a formalized tree structure that encodes sufficient information about different versions of code to allow for compatibility between Scala 2 and 3.

 Lexi is adopting the TASTy concept to provide language-agnostic representation of program logic.
 With Lexi, you can code in Python, Kotlin, Scala, etc...; yet each language will get compiled to an intermediate TASTy format that can then be transformed to any target - JVM, native, etc....